-Please find below my response to the latest consultation concerning the above application.
-These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification at the next meeting in March.
+Please find below my response to the re-consultation concerning the above application.
+These comments will be taken to the World Heritage Site Conservation and Planning Panel for verification at the next meeting later this month.

-The proposed development lies within the Buffer Zone of the Derwent Valley Mills World Heritage Site.
+The proposed development lies in the Derwent Valley Mills World Heritage Site Buffer Zone.
 The Derwent Valley Mills were inscribed on the World Heritage List by UNESCO in 2001.
 The Derwent Valley Mills Partnership, on behalf of HM Government is pledged to conserve the unique and important cultural landscape of the Derwent Valley Mills World Heritage Site; to protect its outstanding universal value (OUV), to interpret and promote its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.